 Jury Convicts 20-Year-Old of Smuggling $1 Million in Meth

-JAN 24 (BROWNSVILLE, Texas) - A federal jury has convicted Jaime Homero Guerrero of conspiracy to possess and possession with intent to distribute more than 50 grams of methamphetamine announced Drug Enforcement Administration (DEA) Acting Special Agent in Charge Stephen S. Whipple and United States Attorney Kenneth Magidson.
+BROWNSVILLE, Texas - A federal jury has convicted Jaime Homero Guerrero of conspiracy to possess and possession with intent to distribute more than 50 grams of methamphetamine, announced United States Attorney Kenneth Magidson.
 The jury returned its verdicts today following more than two days of testimony and approximately five hours of deliberation.